 I have always had the best of intentions of baking lots and lots of cookies during the holidays.
-I love seeing posts of some of most spectacular cookies online and in some of the foodie groups I belong to.
+I love seeing posts of some of most spectacular cookies online as well as in magazines and cookbooks.

 If you've read a few of my blog posts, you'll know that my sister Susan is the baker in the family.
 Susan bakes all kinds of things, but cookies is where she really shines.
-Every year, for the past 12 years, she's hosted a cookie exchange.
-This year will be a little different as it will be a driveway drop-off event.
-She nevertheless baked quite a few wonderful cookies, including lemon macadamia nut, double chocolate, vanilla biscotti and almond shortbread.
+Every year, for the past 14 years, she's hosted a cookie exchange.
+In spite of COVID, she even managed to host the exchange as a driveway drop-off event.
+She bakes quite a few wonderful cookies, including lemon macadamia nut, double chocolate, vanilla biscotti and almond shortbread.

-My friend Liza is a cookie baker who's made some extraordinary cookies for me personally as well as for my colleagues at hospice.
+My friend Liza of HLC Sweets, is a cookie baker who's made some extraordinary cookies for me personally as well as for my colleagues when I worked at hospice.
 She is a skilled, patient artist who also happens to make delicious cookies.
-For the past few years she's made themed cookies for the annual staff holiday party at the hospice where I worked.
-Each cookie is a work of art and the staff anxiously awaited the party each year to see the cookie "reveal".
+For a few years she's made themed cookies for the annual staff holiday party.
+Each cookie was a work of art and the staff anxiously awaited the party each year to see the cookie "reveal".
 Pretty awesome.

-Liza has also made a cookie sleigh filled with cookies which was used after Christmas Eve Mass at hospice for patients, families, guests and staff.
+Liza has also made a cookie sleigh filled with cookies which was used following Christmas Eve Mass at hospice for patients, families, guests and staff.